RLStrug/Boomblazer/README.md

 ## Usage
-To launch a server on port 1337 using the map "mapfile.txt" run:
+To launch a server on the default port using the map "map.txt" run:
-`boomblazer-server 1337 mapfile.txt`
+`boomblazer-server map.txt`

 To play the game using ncurses user interface run:
 `boomblazer-ncurses`